Are nucleotides used to make only RNA and DNA?

 A nucleotide is an organic molecule that is the building block of DNA and RNA.
 They also have functions related to cell signaling, metabolism, and enzyme reactions.
 They also serve a number of function outside of genetic information storage, as messengers and energy moving molecules.

-READ ALSO: What are the types of adhoc networks?
+READ ALSO: What are the different types of metal cutting?

 What are the 5 pieces that make up the nucleotides?